 This page acts as a gateway into the weird realm of chart analysis, including selected chart analyses from back issues of Chartwatch itself and pointers to other members of this particular lunatic fringe.
 Read on.....

-Starting with issue 100 we are now distributing PDFs of Chartwatch free to download.
-Over the next new months we will add PDFs of back issues of Chartwatch as we run out of print copies.
-Go to our new download page to see what is available.
+Starting with issue 100 we are now distributing PDFs of Chartwatch as downloads.
+Over time we will add PDFs of back issues of Chartwatch as we run out of print copies.
+Go to our download page to see what is available.